kazaamjt/Eikobot/docs/language_overview.md

 When not typed, it takes all it's initial keys and values, and expresses the value as a union of those types.

+Retrieving values can be done, either by using the `d[key]` notation, or but using the `get` method.
+The upside of the get method is that it allows for a default value, in case the key is not in the dictionary.

 ### Resources

 Finaly we have the `resource`.